 Every site in South Kitsap School District is in need of improvement.
 The problem is addressing the need for major rebuilding and renovation of district facilities while working within the comfort level of local taxpayers.
 We want all students to be warm, safe, dry, and connected with their school.
 The Long Range Facility Planning Committee assessed the condition of all schools and support sites and provided a thorough recommendation for improvement to the School Board in April 2022.
 South Kitsap School District's last successful bond measure was 32 years ago and was used to build Sidney Glen Elementary.
 Hidden Creek Elementary, and Mullenix Ridge Elementary.
 The Bond Steering Committee is prioritizing the recommendation of the Long Range Facility Planning Committee in the development of a bond package.

 The next step was the formation of the Bond Steering Committee to take the recommendations of the Facility Committee and define priorities of the most urgent needs.
 SKSD hasn’t had a bond approved by voters in more than 30 years and there is need for improvement at every site.
 It was the task of the Bond Steering committee to establish priorities for the sites with the most pressing needs.
-The final step is community engagement and seeking feedback on the priorities to develop and plan a bond package.
-Once the bond is finalized, SKSD will engage the community again to ensure voters have all the information they need to make an informed decision.
+The final step was community engagement and seeking feedback on the priorities to develop and plan a bond package.
+Now that the bond is finalized, SKSD is engaging the community to ensure voters have all the information they need to make an informed decision.

 Levies support the daily education of our students.
 South Kitsap School District voters approved the Educational Programs & Operations Levy in 2021.